kent-rasmussen/azt/ROADMAP.md

 #Roadmap
-- Figure out why reports crash when running in parallel (verification status writing?)
+- Figure out why reports don't correctly write objects when running in parallel (verification status writing?)
+  - implement tonegroupreportmulti when it works correctly
   - resultswindow?
   - we may need a manager for any objects used in reports.
 - make maybewrite for verification and other settings files?